Category: Planning & Logistics

 Planning A Really Long Bike Trip?
 Ask Yourself These 7 Critical Questions First

 I know the title of this post might sound odd.
 For the last 15 (wow… 15!) years, I’ve been banging on about the sheer awesomeness of going on bicycle adventures.
 I’ve been doing it so consistently that I’ve now published more words on this blog than in all six Lord Of The Rings books combined.
-Why, […] Continue reading →
+Why, then, would I want you to question your dream long-distance bike trip?
+I’ve been around long enough to have seen a great many bicycle journey-based projects come and go.
+And – though you’d be forgiven for not noticing – they don’t always end well.
+One highfalutin example… Continue reading →

 -